Dynamical second-order noise sweetspots in resonantly driven spin qubits: Theoretical Model

-Considering tha the DQD can be occupied by a maximum of two electrons, the relevant states have either spin projection $\left|S_{z}\right|=1$, $\left\{ \ket{\up,\up},\ket{\dw,\dw}\right\} $ or $S_{z}=0$, including the two qubit states $\mathcal{Q}=\left\{ \ket{\up,\dw},\ket{\dw,\up}\right\} $ and two states with double occupancy, $\mathcal{D}=\left\{ \ket{\up\dw,0},\ket{0,\up\dw}\right\} $, where $\ket{\sigma,\sigma'}$ is the state with spin $\sigma$ in the left dot and spin $\sigma'$ in the right dot.
+Considering that the DQD can be occupied by a maximum of two electrons, the relevant states have either spin projection $\left|S_{z}\right|=1$, $\left\{ \ket{\up,\up},\ket{\dw,\dw}\right\} $ or $S_{z}=0$, including the two qubit states $\mathcal{Q}=\left\{ \ket{\up,\dw},\ket{\dw,\up}\right\} $ and two states with double occupancy, $\mathcal{D}=\left\{ \ket{\up\dw,0},\ket{0,\up\dw}\right\} $, where $\ket{\sigma,\sigma'}$ is the state with spin $\sigma$ in the left dot and spin $\sigma'$ in the right dot.
 The two states with $\left|S_{z}\right|=1$, are not connected to the rest by any term in the ideal Hamiltonian of Eq.~\ref{eq:Ht}.
-In realistic conditions, the $S_{z}=0$ and the $S_{z}=1$ subspaces are connected through coupling to the environment, including the nuclear spin bath coupled through the hyperfine interaction and phonons coupled through the spin-orbit interaction or magnetic field gradients, resulting in finite dephasing and relaxation times.
-We will consider that the qubit is operated in a time scale shorter than the dephasing time associated with these processes ---which can be quite large for isotopically purified Silicon\citep{Tyryshkin2011,Veldhorst2014} or if spin-echo sequences are used\citep{Bluhm2010,deLange2010}--- and focus on the $S_{z}=0$ subspace.
+In realistic conditions, the $S_{z}=0$ and the $|S_{z}|=1$ subspaces are connected through coupling to the environment, including the nuclear spin bath coupled through the hyperfine interaction and phonons coupled through the spin-orbit interaction or magnetic field gradients.
+We will consider that the qubit is operated in a time scale shorter than the relaxation, leakage and dephasing times associated with these processes ---which can be quite large for isotopically purified Silicon\citep{Tyryshkin2011,Veldhorst2014} or if spin-echo sequences are used\citep{Bluhm2010,deLange2010}--- and focus on the $S_{z}=0$ subspace.
+However, Silicon carries its own complications in the form of valley physics\citep{Culcer2009,Li2010}.
+The valley splitting in Silicon can nonetheless be tuned by the use of gate potentials resulting in high inter-valley relaxation lifetimes\citep{Goswami2006,Yang2013}.